• Skip to main content

 So, all the colour, texture and excitement happens in the weft threads.

-What I really love about this kind of project is you need very little pre-planning and all the designing can be done on the loom, if you want to.
+What I really love about this kind of project is you need very little pre-planning.
+All the designing can be done on the loom, if you want to.

 Your design could be planned and pictorial or completely abstract and “made up on the spot”.